benlindsay/benblog/source/_posts/2015-12-19-parameter-sweep-bash-script.markdown

 So the script made directories for all three simulations, replaced `NRLENGTH` with `4`, `5`, and `6` in the `bcp.input` files, replaced `TRIALNAME` with `length1-trial`, `length2-trial`, and `length3-trial` in the `sub.sh` files, and submitted the `sub.sh` files from within their respective simulation directories.
 In this case, since my script expects files with the names I used, I could have just typed `~/scripts/param-sweep.sh`.
 If I wanted to be able to check the files before submitting, I could have typed `~/scripts/param-sweep.sh -n` which would create the directories and files without submitting the jobs.

 A few caveats: the script isn't currently set up to handle more than one layer of simulation directories.
 Also, the script as it's set up right now copies whatever input file and submission script its fed to files named `bcp.input` and `sub.sh`.
+Finally, you'll need to make sure that the variable name you want the script to find and replace with variable values doesn't show up anywhere else in the file.
+The script will find and replace all instances of the variable name (case sensitive).

+This script has saved me a lot of time.
+Hopefully it can help someone else out there too.